matsengrp/hyperfreq/README.md

 It's also possible to define your own mutation patterns using the `MutPattern` and `MutPatternSet` classes.
 It may be possible in the future to more flexibly specify patterns more flexibly via the CLI, but for now, doing so requires using this code base as a library in writing your own scripts.
+If having this functionality available via the command line is important to you, please submit an [issue](https://github.com/fhcrc/hyperfreq/issues), and we'll see what we can do.

+## Interactive usage

+It is also now possible to run a `hyperfreq analyze` command with the `-N / --interactive` flag.
+This causes the program to load up an interactive python session with the `analysis` generator, instead of simply writing the results to file.
+You can enter `dir()` to see what namespaces and data have been included for you, and obviously load any libraries (numpy, biopython, etc.) that might be helpful.
+Do note though that `analysis` is a generator, so if you need to make more than one pass through the results interactively, you'll need to throw them into an list.

+    analysis = [result for result in analysis]

 ## Installing